Patients aged 80 and over will be vaccinated here at the practice.

 If you feel you need a nurse appointment, please phone reception to discuss your requirements.

-Cervical screening is restarting gradually.
+Cervical screening is now available.
 If you have received a letter to say your smear is due, or if you received an invitation or had an appointment cancelled during lockdown, please phone 01224 492828 to book an appointment.

 Coming to the surgery

 Only come to the surgery if you have been asked to do so by a doctor or member of the practice team.
 You will not be able to enter otherwise.

 Prescription requests should be made by telephone or online.
 If you have a general enquiry, do NOT come down but phone the practice instead on 01224 492828.

 If you develop any coronavirus symptoms before a booked appointment (cough, fever, shortness of breath or loss of taste or smell), please do NOT come to the surgery.
 Phone us instead on 01224 492828.